Siddhesh-Agarwal/Haven/README.md

+# Haven

-# Haven -Anything but ordinary
+Anything but ordinary

 ___

-**Team Noobees**
-___
+## Team Noobees

 In recent times, Digital Vulnerability is becoming a huge threat to our privacy.An effort to spread awarness about the effects of Digital Vulnerability is our project HAVEN.

 Our Nation currently requires a robust cybersecurity strategy that safeguards government systems, business ecosystems and most importantly the citizens and this requires in depth knowledge on the concepts of cybersecurities.

 Haven enables students to develop their knowledge in cybersecurity with a hands on approach by building projects and simultaniously their portforlio.